Guidance - Carrying Out a Return to Work Discussion

 - Is it appropriate to obtain medical advice from Occupational Health?

-- Where applicable, encourage the employee to participate in support available from other University services e.g. Occupational Health, the Employee Counselling Service etc.
+- Where applicable, encourage the employee to participate in support available from other University services e.g. PAM Assist (including counselling), Occupational Health etc.

 Managers should then explain to the employee that their absence levels have reaching one or more of the Review Points set by the University and ensure that the employee understands these.